 Heidiland is a region of Eastern Switzerland packed with high mountains, clear lakes, diverse nature, and original postcard-worthy villages.
 A total of 32 communities in an area of 24 square miles.
 It’s also home to Heidi Village, the original site of the world-famous Heidi story.
-A short-day trip from the Bavarian region of Germany, Austria, or Switzerland, this is a must for anyone familiar with Heidi’s story or those looking to experience dramatic Swiss scenery.
+A short-day trip from the Bavarian region of Germany, Austria, or Switzerland is a must for anyone familiar with Heidi’s story or those looking to experience dramatic Swiss scenery.

 We stumbled across Heidiland while searching for day trips from Germany to Switzerland, and it was a brilliant choice.
 Not only did we get to experience Heidi Village, but we also got to explore Bad Ragaz, which is a picture-perfect spa town – a bonus we did not expect.
 To top off the experience, we ate in Vaduz, the capital of Liechtenstein, another country that is literally across the river.